DrAGoniPenguin/techapps-revolution.ga/README.md

-### REVOLUTION LMAO
+### REVOLUTION LOL

-I HAVE NOTHING BETTER TO PUT LOL
+I can't think of anything to put lol
+I'm gonna add the Constitution on here soon.